-The miracle happens and the Lord provides the Lamb for the sacrifice, just as Abraham had told his son.
+The miracle happens, and the Lord provides the lamb for the sacrifice, just as Abraham had told his son.
 The Lord provides.
-He provided the sacrificial lamb for all of us through offering His one and only Son, Jesus.
+He provided the sacrificial lamb for all of us by offering His one and only Son, Jesus.

-Jesus was the perfect lamb without blemish, without sin.
-His blood was spilled as the sacrifice.
-He offered Himself as the living sacrifice.
+Jesus was the perfect lamb without blemish, without sin, and His blood was spilled as the sacrifice.
+He offered Himself.
 He died so that we could live.
 His body was broken so ours could be made whole.
-He was separated from the Father, so that we could be with Him forever and for always.
+He was separated from the Father so that we could be with God forever and for always.

 There are a couple of religions that teach that Jesus didn’t die on the cross, that a loving God wouldn’t do that to His Son.
-Muslims teach that God made Judas look like Jesus and they really killed Judas; after all, he’s the one that deserved it, right?
+Muslims teach that God made Judas look like Jesus, and they really killed Judas; after all, he’s the one that deserved it, right?
 But that’s human understanding.
 In God’s wisdom, He allowed His perfect Son to die.
-It was the only way to put an end to blood sacrifice.
-It was the only way to make His people righteous once and for all time, and to consecrate, to keep them preserved as a people set apart for Himself.
+It was the only way to put an end to blood sacrifice, bringing about justice and satisfying God’s wrath.
+It was the only way to make His people righteous once and for all time, and to consecrate them, to keep them preserved as a people set apart for Himself.

 The Fear of God is the beginning, but it’s not the end.
 The end is love; it’s the greatest of all things.
-God’s love for us is shown in this that while we were undeserving sinners like Judas, God offered up His only Son, His perfect Son, and He died in our place, taking our deserved death for our sins, and sacrificing Himself out of pure love for us.
+God’s love for us is shown in this, while we were undeserving sinners like Judas, God offered up His only son, His perfect son, and Jesus died in our place, taking our deserved death for our sins and sacrificing Himself out of pure love for us.